About#

 For implementation details see the User Guide

-PEM Workflow#
+PEM framework#

 It begins at a zero level of information, where only spatial data are available, and transforms these datasets into spatially explicit indicators and decision-support maps.